kyverno/KDP/proposals/allow_policy_exception.md

 - Handle auto Approvals in the future
 - Handle signed Approvals in the future

 Kyverno would cache `PolicyExceotionApprovals`.
 We may introduce a new `ExceptionInformer` to get the latest `PolicyExceptionApprovals` in the cluster.
+We can optimize to only cache approved exceptions.

-When the user apply the target resource, Kyverno would first go through the policy check.
-If it's blocked, compare the violation report with the approved exceptions in the corresponding namespace.
-If all the violations are matched with exceptions, let the request pass.
+When the user applies the target resource, Kyverno would first go through the policy check.
+A new method will be introduced to fetch excpetions and add them to the policy rule `exclude` block.

 ![flow](https://user-images.githubusercontent.com/48944635/192390568-d03e2c98-5902-41a2-9082-07994582b33c.png)